heapwolf/asde/README.md

 catch-all event called `unhandledRejection` (similar to `uncaughtException`).

 # USAGE
-`asde` will return a function that takes the same parameters as the original function, but does not require a `callback`.
+`asde` will return a function that takes the same arguments as the original function, but does not require a `callback`.
 The new function should be called with the `await` keyword from within a `async` function.